Masao Orihara

 Masao Orihara (折原昌夫, Orihara Masao) (born June 16, 1969) is a Japanese professional wrestler.

-Orihara is known by his career in numerous Japanese promotions such as Michinoku Pro Wrestling, Wrestle Association R, Battlarts and Dramatic Dream Team.
+He is known for his tenure with various Japanese promotions such as Michinoku Pro Wrestling, Wrestle Association R, Battlarts and Dramatic Dream Team.

 Professional wrestling career

 Orihara was trained in the All Japan Pro Wrestling Dojo under Genichiro Tenryu's tutelage.
 When Tenryu left for Super World of Sports, Orihara and others followed him to the new promotion.
-In 1992, Orihara was sent to Mexico, where he learnt the high-flying lucha libre style and wrestled for Consejo Mundial de Lucha Libre as Iga, a masked ninja character.
-Upon his return to SWS, now named Wrestle Association R, Masao showed his new style and competed in memorable cruiserweight bouts with Ultimo Dragon, with whom he formed a long friendship.
+In 1992, Orihara was sent to Mexico, where he learnt the high-flying lucha libre style and wrestled for Consejo Mundial de Lucha Libre as Iga, a masked ninja character, mostly teaming with fellow young wrestler Toshiyuki Nakahara (Koga).
+Upon his return, SWS had been disbanded and replaced with Wrestle Association R. There Orihara showed his new style and competed in memorable cruiserweight bouts with Ultimo Dragon, with whom he formed a long friendship.
 After the WAR demise, Orihara landed in Michinoku Pro Wrestling, where he became Sasuke the Great, a The Great Sasuke copycat.
 Orihara formed a tag team with Takeshi Ono (who competed as Masked Tiger) and feuded with Sasuke and Tiger Mask.
 Alongside their work in Michinoku Pro, Orihara and Ono became a mainstay team on Battlarts.
 In 1999, Orihara competed in New Japan Pro-Wrestling and Dramatic Dream Team.

 Currently, Orihara is a part of Satoru Sayama's Real Japan Pro Wrestling and Tenryu Project.